coldb/raspbian-mjpeg/raspbian-mjpeg/README.md

 * md_boxing: ???
 * halted: camera is stopped

+#### onPreviewImage(callback)
+Sets a callback function to be triggered when a new image is avalable.
+* callback(data): Provides File data as the first argument.

+Returns: method that need to be called to remove the added onPreviewImage callback.

+Possible thrown errors:
+* TypeError; err.property contains the name of the parameter.

 #### onStatusChange(callback)
 Sets a callback function to be triggered when the RaspiMJPEG status changes.
 * callback(err, newStatus): Provides Error as the first argument if an error occured (null otherwise).
 Second argument is the new status as a string.

+Returns: method that need to be called to remove the added onStatusChange callback.

 Possible values are listed under the getStatus() API methods documentation.